aidanmelen/bobcat-miner-python/README.md

 # bobcat miner python

-A command line tool used to automate the Bobcat miner.
+Automate the Bobcat miner from the command line.

 ## Install